pshegde/priority-queue-v2/README.md

 Operations supported -

-queue - add an element to the queue dequeue - delete the max priority element from the queue isEmpty - returns true/false clear - clear the queue delete - If we need to update the priority, delete that item and insert it in again
+queue - add an element to the queue<br/>
+dequeue - delete the max priority element from the queue<br/>
+isEmpty - returns true/false<br/>
+clear - clear the queue<br/>
+delete - If we need to update the priority, delete that item and insert it in again <br/>

 The Item stored in the queue should be class and a comparator should be provided.